|Author: Children’s nonfiction and fiction books, and many non-fiction articles in children’s magazines and newspaper | Washington, DC

 |Fee:||Within Washington, D.C. metro area: $750 for two back-to-back presentations approximately 45-60 minutes long.
 Group size from single class up to about 150 students.
 Additional presentations $250 each.
 Basic travel expenses added for visits outside the DC metro area.|

 |Availability:||Grades preK-8th grade, including homeschoolers.|

-Writing About What You Love: Interactive presentation for grades 2-8 focused on writing about what you love.
+Writing About What You Love: Interactive presentation for grades 2-8 focused on the power of writing about what you love.
 In my case, most of the time it’s about animals – from wolves and giant pandas to rescue horses, tigers, lions, seals, lots of dogs, donkeys and a giraffe who lives in her family’s house.
-Hear stories of how I got started as a kid and what has led me down the path of writing about animals and lots of amazing children in magazines and books.
+Hear stories of how I got started writing as a kid and how reading and writing BECAME MY SUPER POWER and shaped writing life today.
 Interactive talk about the writing, revising, and publishing process, including visuals like scribbles, drafts, galleys, illustrator's sketches, lists, behind-the-scenes stories and highlights of editors’ comments.
-Also specific discussion to get kids thinking about what they would love to write about and how they can get started.
+Also specific discussion to get kids thinking about what they love and how it can inspire them to write their own stories.